Amaro Di Cocco Cocktail Recipe

 To make this cocktail, you’ll need the following bar tools:

 Pineapple Corer: This is used to remove the core of the pineapple so the flesh can be cut.
-We used the OXO Good Grips Stainless Steel Pineapple Corer.
+I used the OXO Good Grips Stainless Steel Pineapple Corer.

 Juicer: This is used to juice citrus, fruits, and vegetables.
-We used the Hamilton Beach Large Juicer for the pineapple.
+I used the Hamilton Beach Large Juicer for the pineapple.

 Libbey 4 Piece Modern Bar Tiki Bamboo Cooler Set, Clear